AI4Cryst/ASUGNN/README.md

 N, ASUAM, DAM, PXRD = cry2graph.parser(database, entry_id).get()
 ```

 Parse the crystal by lattice cell.
 Each atom contained in the lattice is a node with a 106-dimensional embedding (N * 106).
-The distance between any pair of nodes is given in the distance matrix (N * N). `XRDpattern` is the simulated diffraction pattern of the crystal.
+The distance between any pair of nodes is given in the distance matrix (N * N). `PXRD` is the simulated diffraction pattern of the crystal.

 - `N` (np.ndarray): The node embeddings, 106-dimensional.
 - `ASUAM` (np.ndarray): The ASU matrix.